Location: Beaver Creek, OR

-The WeedWise Program Specialist is a permanent full-time, at-will position that will assist with surveying and documenting priority invasive species, project planning and management, contacting landowners, and overseeing contracted weed control activities.
+The WeedWise Program Specialist-Mt Hood is a full-time, 3-year TERM, at-will position that will assist with surveying and documenting priority invasive species, project planning and management, contacting landowners, and overseeing contracted weed control activities.
 The successful candidate will assist with WeedWise Program activities and initiatives as required.

 Successful applicants will demonstrate: